 - 2 medium yellow onions, chopped or substitute 1 1/2 cups pearl onions

 - 4 cloves garlic, minced

-- 1 recipe of the best vegan beef
+- 1 recipe of Thank You Berry Much's vegan beef

 Spices & Seasonings